 This is the fascinating physical field for the multiscale description, modeling and design of new solid state devices.
 We have been only making the first steps toward the theory of VA optics multiscale nonlinear formulations and mathematics.
 There are some first theoretical texts and solutions we had been produced anyway.

-Also, in the Laser Optics subsection people would find some techniques researchers are using right now, and this can be the very nice multiatomic problems formulation for the Laser Optics.
-People in Laser Optics don't know how to approach to the collective behavior problems.
+Also, in the Laser Optics subsection people would find some techniques researchers are using right now, and this can be the very nice multiatomic problems formulation for the Laser Optics when the scaling HSP-VAT methods, tools will be used.
+People in Laser Optics don't know (well, they used to think that they operate the proper techniques of averaging, nonlocality mathematics, but those are not correct ones) how to approach the collective behavior problems.
+This problem lasts since the first half of XXth century when all particles, especially photons, were accepted as the point-mass objects (what is the volumeless object with a mass? who knows?) and when the mathematics was of a one scale.
 There have been published firstly in this website the Russian and the English texts of a good piece of work as the preliminary study for the two-scale description.

 In Nonlinear Optics there is already exists the nonlocal description models when raising from the nanoscale (even atomic scale) description to the larger scale.
 The one which consists of the main set of governing equations which is the base of "pseudo-nonlocal" description, for example of polarization field.
 That is being modeled mostly (and here, only as an example) as the lump sum mechanism - which is not, as readers know.